Dying witness breaks open 1973 cold-case murder of Tennessee trucker, prosecutor says

 Calhoun, who was indicted by a Monroe County grand jury and arrested last week, is being held without bond.
 His lawyer said Calhoun will plead not guilty in the case.

-John Constant Jr’s body was found slumped over in the cab of his truck in Vonore in 1973.
+John Constant Jr.’s body was found slumped over in the cab of his truck in Vonore in 1973.
 Investigators said he had been shot 17 times.

 The 43-year-old man had been working as a trucker and told his family he’d been keeping notes on his business dealings, which police suspected included running untaxed cigarettes and stolen merchandise for the so-called “Dixie Mafia.”